 Zachary R. Wood wants to encourage open conversations about hard topics.
 He is a Robert L. Bartley Fellow at The Wall Street Journal and a class of 2018 graduate of Williams College, where he served as president of Uncomfortable Learning, a student group that sparked national controversy for inviting provocative speakers to campus, from John Derbyshire to Charles Murray.
 Wood's defense of such conversations led him to give Senate testimony in the summer of 2017.

-His recent writing has appeared in the New York Times, The Wall Street Journal, the Washington Post, The Nation, The Weekly Standard, Inside Higher Ed, Times Higher Education and SLAM Magazine.
+His recent writing has appeared in The Wall Street Journal, The Washington Post, The Huffington Post, The Nation, The Weekly Standard, Times Higher Education, Inside Higher Ed, Jet and SLAM Magazine.
 In 2018, he'll publish Uncensored, a book that tells his own personal story to enrich and deepen his work as an advocate for difficult conversations.
+You can reach him at firstname.lastname@example.org.

 With the mission to translate scientific innovation into a life-saving medical procedure, Dr. Luhan Yang is leading a team of world-renowned scientists to leverage CRISPR technology and its potential to deliver safe and effective human transplantable organs to the hundreds of thousands of patients worldwide who are in dire need.